• Skip to main content

 Search Within Your Health Plan Network

 A good way to start off your search is to look for PCPs in your own network.
-Choosing a doctor outside of your health plan may cost you a lot of money.
+Choosing a family medicine provider outside of your health plan may cost you a lot of money.

 Most health plans have a long list of PCPs who accept their health insurance.
-If you have a doctor who you’d like to see, call the doctor’s office and ask them if they take your insurance – and if not, ask them what they charge for out-of-network checkups.
+If you have a family medicine provider who you’d like to see, call the family medicine provider’s office and ask them if they take your insurance – and if not, ask them what they charge for out-of-network checkups.

 Ask for Referrals from People You Know